aznhe21/actions-preview.nvim/README.md

 }
 ```

-### Why do I get `Command: ...` instead of a diff?
+### Why do I get `Preview is not available for this action` instead of a diff?

-TL;DR: Because of implementation limitations in some Language Servers.
+TL;DR: Because of implementation limitations in some language servers.
-It is not possible to compute and display diffs in these Language Servers.
+It is not possible to compute and display diffs in these language servers.

-Unfortunately, some Language Servers realize Code Actions by means of [Command],
+Unfortunately, some language servers realize Code Actions by means of [Command],
 which can perform any operation, instead of [TextEdit], which notifies text changes.
-In these Language Servers, we cannot get the result of text changes by a Code Action,
+In these language servers, we cannot get the result of text changes by a Code Action,
 and as a result, we cannot compute and display diffs.

 [TextEdit]: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textEdit